districtr/districtr/docs/03toolsplugins/brusherasetools.md

 instance variable.

-When activating and deactivating, not only must the underlying `Tool` be activated and deactivated, so must `this.brush`, which must also be told explicitly to `startErasing()` and `stopErasing()`.
+When activating and deactivating, not only must the underlying `Tool` be activated and deactivated, so must `this.brush`, which is told explicitly to `startErasing()` and `stopErasing()`.

 ## The `EraserToolOptions` Class